-- In-Circuit serial Programming (ICP) with industry-standard commercial programmers. - IAP-Lite allows individual and multiple bytes of code memory to be used for data storage and programmed under control of the end application. - Note: Flash erase/program will be blocked if BOD FLASH is detected (Vdd<2.4 V).
+- In-Circuit serial Programming (ICP) with industry-standard commercial programmers. - IAP-Lite allows individual and multiple bytes of code memory to be used for data storage and programmed under control of the end application. - Internal fixed boot ROM, containing low-level In-Application Programming (IAP) routines that can be called from the end application (in addition to IAP-Lite). - A factory-provided default serial loader, located in upper end of user program memory, providing In-System Programming (ISP) via the serial port. - Note: Flash erase/program will be blocked if BOD FLASH is detected (Vdd<2.4 V).

-17.4 Using Flash as data storage: IAP-Lite
+16.4 Using Flash as data storage: IAP-Lite

 The Flash code memory array of this device supports IAP-Lite in addition to standard IAP functions.
 Any byte in a non-secured sector of the code memory array may be read using the MOVC instruction and thus is suitable for use as non-volatile data storage.
 IAP-Lite provides an erase-program function that makes it easy for one or more bytes within a page to be erased and programmed in a single operation without the need to erase or program any other bytes in the page.
-IAP-Lite is performed in the application under the control of the microcontroller's firmware using four SFRs and an internal 16-byte 'page register' to facilitate erasing and programing within unsecured sectors.
+IAP-Lite is performed in the application under the control of the microcontroller's firmware using four SFRs and an internal 64-byte 'page register' to facilitate erasing and programing within unsecured sectors.
 These SFRs are: